 Tournament Trends & Key Factors.

-Analysing the final stats of the last 5 events held here on this track gives us a little more insight into the task at hand:
+Analysing the final stats of the last 6 winners here on this track gives us a little more insight into the task at hand:

-In terms of incoming form for the winners of this event here, Zanotti had finished 5th (Lyoness Open) and 14th (Irish Open), having previously finished 3rd in Madeira, before winning here in 2014; Willett's immediate form was less obvious although he had finished 3rd in Malaysia a couple of months before where he topped the GIR category.
-If we look at the winners from Munich where this event has been played the other years in recent times, Pablo Larrazabal last year wasn't in sparkling immediate form either, however 3rd in Morocco earlier in the year signalled some intent.
-In 2013 Els came straight here from Merion where he'd finished 4th the week before, plus he'd finished 6th at Wentworth and 2nd in Indonesia in recent times so was in decent nick. in 2011 Larrazabal had finished 11th in Italian Open a fortnight before plus had recent contending performances including 4th in Wales and 3rd in Spain.
-Before that Horsey had finished 2nd in the Italian Open a month before, Dougherty was 4th in Irish Open the previous month and Kaymer had produced a couple of top 10s in his previous 5 events.
-Generally the winners of this event on either of the two courses had shown something tangible in their recent results history.
+Incoming Form: Taking results at this venue in isolation, current form tends to be more of a factor here than some weeks which makes a level of sense given that there's no room for seriously errant irons or a stone cold putter if you're going to contend.
+Larrazabal in 2015 had gone off the boil a little although he'd finished 3rd in Morocco earlier in the year.
+Els came straight here from Merion where he'd finished 4th the week before, plus he'd finished 6th at Wentworth and 2nd in Indonesia in recent times so was in decent nick.
+Larrazabal (2011) had finished 11th at the Italian Open a fortnight before plus had recent contending performances including 4th in Wales and 3rd in Spain.
+Horsey had finished 2nd in the Italian Open a month before, Dougherty was 4th in Irish Open the previous month and Kaymer had produced a couple of top 10s in his previous 5 events plus had won earlier in the season in the Middle East.

 My team for the week is as follows: